-Compound Butter for SteakMaître d'Hôtel Butter is the most common form of what is called a "compound butter," which simply means that there is some sort of flavoring or seasoning ingredient added to the butter — in this case we add a bit of chopped parsley and lemon juice.
+Herb Butter for SteakThis lemon herb butter is the most common type of compound butter, which simply means butter with some sort of flavoring or seasoning ingredient added to it — in this case a bit of chopped parsley and lemon juice.
+Sometimes you'll hear it referred to as "hotel butter."

 Typically compound butters are rolled into cylinders and chilled or even frozen, and then slices or pats are served on steaks, fish or vegetables.